 The course analyzes the relationship between finance and principles that are relevant to operating major professional sports franchises, intercollegiate athletic programs as well as youth/recreational/high school sport settings.
 Students will analyze a variety of important financial concepts such as budgetary control, sponsorship, fund raising and the economic impact of sports.
-Corequisite: SPM 201 and Junior/Senior Standing.
+Corequisite: SPM 201.
+Prerequisite: "C" or better in BUS 102.
 (T)